 On completion of the application form you will be connected to an online payment platform operated used by the Government of Jersey.
 Once payment has been completed your application will automatically be submitted to the Jersey Customs & Immigration Service.
 Payments are non-refundable.

-Immigration and nationality fees
+immigration and nationality fees.

-Work permits and visas in Jersey
+Employee visas for working in Jersey

 Visa application for Skilled Workers